-- At all of your events for the year (or, multiple years) and figure out which events draw the largest donations.
+- At all of your events for the year (or, multiple years) to determine which events draw the largest donations.

-- Over a repeated, fixed time frame (like six months or a year) and track general changes.
+- Over a repeated, fixed time frame (like six months or a year) to track general changes.

-Average gift size can be a big help in evaluating the success of your major gift efforts.
-After all, more major gifts means a higher average gift size.
+Average gift size can be a big help in evaluating the success of your fundraising and major gift efforts.

 We all know the expression, “Don’t leave money on the table.”
-In fundraising, “leaving money on the table” is securing one size gift when you could have asked for and received a larger one.
+In fundraising, “leaving money on the table” is securing a certain donation amount when you could have asked for and received a larger one.

 The best way to avoid such situations is to know your prospect’s giving capacity, which can be determined through an investigation into three categories: